Preteens and teens need the HPV vaccine now to prevent HPV-related cancers later.

 Most of the time, the body naturally suppresses HPV, but each year in the United States, about 26,000 men and women suffer from cancers caused by HPV—and 4,000 women die from cervical cancer every year.
 Most of these cancers could be prevented by vaccination with HPV vaccine.

 When can kids get the HPV vaccine?

-Studies show that these shots are safe and effective when given at the same time.
+Studies show that these vaccines are safe and effective when given at the same time.